Nicole-Scalera/MaS/README.md

   </p>
 </div>

 > Please keep in mind that this README is currently UNDER CONSTRUCTION!
-To anyone reading this, I would highly recommend you check out the [Getting Started guide](https://github.com/Nicole-Scalera/MaS/blob/main/02%20Docs/01%20Information/getting-started.md) in the 02 Docs folder. -- Nikki, 1/14/25
+To anyone reading this, I would highly recommend you check out the [Guide to Getting Started](https://github.com/Nicole-Scalera/MaS/blob/main/02%20Docs/01%20Information/getting-started.md) in the 02 Docs folder. -- Nikki, 1/14/25

 <!-- TABLE OF CONTENTS -->
 <div style="font-size:16px;">